jayylmao/CCPROG3-MCOs/README.md

 # Hotel Reservation System
-The first major course output for CCPROG3.
+Our major course outputs for CCPROG3.